r-mayer/portfolio/README.md

 # portfolio
-firts front end project, also my portfolio (constantly updated)
+first front-end project, also my portfolio (constantly updated)

 I'm using HTML, CSS and VanillaJS in this project, but in the future i'll be creating a new one, using React too.